mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/dynamic-allocation/index.md

 # Prerequisites

-- {{ model.techName }} must use host networking mode due to the specifics of Spark executors communication with Shuffle Service and the way shuffle blocks served.
+- {{ model.techName }} must use a host networking mode, due to the specifics of Spark executors communication with Shuffle Service and the way shuffle blocks are served.

   Once Executor has written a shuffle block to disk, it registers the block with the driver and the block location includes the host IP address.
 The block is then fetched by other executors using this IP.
-Using a virtual network doesn’t fit in this architecture because each executor will have a unique IP address not representing the physical host where the blocks are located.
+Using a virtual network does not fit in this architecture because each executor will have a unique IP address not representing the physical host where the blocks are located.
 - Shuffle Service must be installed on every host where Spark Executors will be running.

   Both Shuffle Service and Spark Executors should use the same shared host folder/volume for saving and serving shuffle blocks.
-- Spark user (Linux user running the Shuffle Service and Executors) should have read-write privileges for the shared folder.
+- The Spark user (Linux user running the Shuffle Service and Executors) should have read-write privileges for the shared folder.

 # Shuffle Service

-Run marathon application with configuration mentioned below.
+Run a Marathon application with the configuration shown below.
 The number of instances should be equal to the number of nodes in the cluster.
 Suppose the number of nodes are 5 in the cluster:

 ```json
 {